 What Are Vector Graphics and How Best to Use Them

 Images help brands to boldly tell their stories.
 When you entertain while also getting your point across, you’ve checked two must-dos off your list.
 Plus, since viewers process images faster than text, you only need to keep their attention for a few seconds.

-Vector graphics add personality to your business and they visually communicate important information.
+Vector graphics add personality to your business and visually communicate important information.
 And since they’re easy to edit and work with, they’re a flexible, functional addition to your creative workflow.
-There’s a lot of freedom to use vector graphics however you want.
+There’s a lot of freedom to use vectors however you want.
 The size and color of the images are yours to adapt as you need, and you can remove any shapes and lines that you don’t want.

 Vector graphics are created using points, lines, and shapes, and a mathematical equation tells the computer to draw the final image.
 They’re technically 2D, but layering different elements and using textures can give an image a 3D appearance.
 The most common format for a vector graphic is .SVG, but you’ll also see .eps, .cgm, .odg, and .xml formats.

-When it comes to vector graphics versus raster graphics, the main difference is that raster graphics are made up of pixels.
+The main difference between vector graphics and raster graphics is that raster graphics are made up of pixels.
 The easiest way to think of it is to picture a square.
 If that square is raster-based, it’s made of thousands of pixels.
 If the square is vector-based, it’s made of just four points.
 The computer knows to connect those points to create a square (and then fill the square with whatever color you designate).
 While you can convert a vector graphic to a raster graphic, you can’t convert a raster to a vector.